srijanrodo/erdos_regime_switch/README.md

     - beautifulsoup
     - sentence_transformers

-Additionally, the codes are in jupyter notebook format.
-So you need jupyter notebook/vscode to run the codes.
+Additionally, the code is in Jupyter Notebook format.
+So you need Jupyter Notebook or VS Code to run the code.

 ## Data Collection

 1. We scrape stock data from [stooq.com](https://stooq.com) and news headlines from [businessinsider.com](businessinsider.com).
 The scraping code can be found in data_scraper.ipynb.

-2. For the news headlines we use BERT and regex to remove duplicates and irrelevant headlines.
+2. For the news headlines, we use BERT and regex to remove duplicates and irrelevant headlines.
 This code can be found in duplication_removal.ipynb and remove_irrelevant.ipynb.

 3. We use GaussianHMM to generate labels representing market states for each of the seven stocks (stock_hmm.ipynb).
-To reduce noise in the data we use kalman filters to generate better labels (kalman.ipynb).
-The charts below are for AAPL, GOOGL and XOM respectively.
+To reduce noise in the data, we use Kalman filters to generate better labels (kalman.ipynb).
+The charts below are for AAPL, GOOGL, and XOM respectively.

 Without Kalman
 <center><img src="./plots/aapl_wo_kalman.png" width="300"> <img src="./plots/non_kalman_googl.png" width="300"> <img src="./plots/xom_wo_kalman.png" width="300"></center>